i502Club/OS_Square/readme.md

  5. You should be able to compile and attach the debugger at this point.

  ## Authors
- i502 Club
+ i502 Club, Reggae

  ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments
-* All the contributors to DNN & the Open Store projects.
+* All the contributors to [DNN](https://github.com/dnnsoftware/Dnn.Platform) & the [OpenStore]( https://github.com/openstore-ecommerce/OpenStore)  projects.

+ ## Contribute
+ * Contributions are awesome.
+You can create an issue or better yet....
+Submit your PR and help make the plugin work better for other users.